SaschaSchwarzK/tacacs_server/README.md

 ## 📊 Admin Web Console

 The web console provides comprehensive management capabilities with real-time monitoring:

+Important
+- The admin web UI is disabled unless an admin bcrypt password hash is configured via `[admin].password_hash` or `ADMIN_PASSWORD_HASH`.
+When not configured, `/admin/*` returns `503` and the login page shows a banner explaining that admin auth is not configured.
+The local TACACS+/RADIUS user database does not grant web admin access.

 ### **Real-time Dashboard**
 - Live-updating metrics tiles with WebSocket connectivity